robertsono/helloapp/README.md

-# helloapp
+# Hello app
-A hello app for elementary os
+A hello world app for elementary os